-Your booking will indicate the days for which the lift pass is valid (eg Sunday to Friday).
-If you want to enter the lift pass on a different day than indicated in the booking steps, you must contact our contact centre by telephone and the booking can be adjusted.
-Once at the location, it is not possible to enter the lift pass on another day.
-An extension of the lift pass can often be booked extra; the price for this can be found in the further course of the booking steps.
-The discount for "no lift pass" can also be found in the booking process.
+When you book, it is indicated for which days the lift pass is valid (e.g. Sunday to Friday).
+If you want to have the lift pass start on a different day than indicated in the booking steps, you must contact our contact center by telephone.
+The booking can then be adjusted.
+It is not possible to redeem the lift pass on another day on site.
+An extension of the lift pass can often be arranged in the booking; you will find the price for this in the further course of the booking steps.
+The discount for “no lift pass” can also be found in the booking process.

-The ski pass for children up to and including the age of 11 is free (on presentation of a proof of identity).
-Children from 12 to 17 years receive a discount on the ski pass.
+The lift pass for children up to and including 11 years old is free (on presentation of a valid ID).
+Children from 12 to 17 years receive a discount on the lift pass.
 These discounts can be found in the calculation of your travel sum.